-- 1. The Group hereby states its commitment and connection to the human rights recognised in domestic and international legislation, pursuant to the Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the principles underpinning the United Nations Global Compact, the Tripartite Declaration of Principles Concerning Multinational Enterprises and Social Policy, the conventions of the International Labour Organization (including convention 169), the Sustainable Development Goals (SDGs) approved by the United Nations, the Company's Code of Ethics, as well as such documents and texts as may replace or supplement those mentioned above. - 2.
-Pursuant to the provisions of the Policy on Respect for Human Rights, the Group particularly affirms its total rejection of child and forced or compulsory labour and undertakes to respect freedom of association and collective bargaining, the right to freedom of movement within each country, non-discrimination based on any condition or circumstance, the rights of ethnic minorities and indigenous peoples in the places in which it does business, and to favour an open dialogue that integrates different cultural frameworks.
+1. The companies of the Iberdrola Group hereby state their commitment and connection to the human rights recognised in domestic and international legislation, pursuant to the Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the principles underpinning the United Nations Global Compact, the Tripartite Declaration of Principles Concerning Multinational Enterprises and Social Policy, the conventions of the International Labour Organization (including convention 169), the Sustainable Development Goals (SDGs) approved by the United Nations (UN), the Company's Code of Ethics, as well as such documents and texts as may replace or supplement those mentioned above.

+2. Pursuant to the provisions of the Policy on Respect for Human Rights, the companies of the Group particularly affirm their total rejection of child labour, forced or compulsory labour and any kind of modern slavery, and undertake to respect freedom of association and collective bargaining, the right to freedom of movement within each country, non-discrimination based on any condition or circumstance, the rights of ethnic minorities and indigenous peoples in the places in which they do business, and to favour an open dialogue that integrates different cultural frameworks.